 Winter is one of my favorite times of year to target trout on jerkbaits.
 The reason why jerkbaits are my lure of choice over the colder months is that their realistic appearance allows for extremely slow retrieves, which give lethargic trout plenty of time to inspect before striking.

-The basics are simple, cast the Jerkbait out and retrieve slowly.
-The slower the better, because the trout are lethagic in the cold water.
-A slow retreive gives the trout more time to decide to strike.
+The basics are simple, cast the Jerkbait out and retrieve it slowly.
+The slower the better, because the trout are lethargic in the cold water.
+A slow retrieve gives the trout more time to decide to strike.

-Trout over the winter are still hungry, and they still feed but they simply swim slower.
-All fish slow down when the water gets close to freezing and trout are no exception.
-They simply are less willing to expend a large amount of energy chasing down fast moving prey.
+While it is true that their metabolism slows in cold water, they still need to feed.
+Trout still get hungry, and they still feed but they simply swim slower and will rather the food comes to them.
+They simply are less willing to expend a large amount of energy chasing down energetic prey.

 Best colors and patterns?